aliterc/aliterc.github.io/index.md

 @scruffapp someone Latin, 40, blocked me ... could you tell him that I would like to stay outside his block list... his hair was yellow...
 I can't have that color, his eyes were big... absolutely lovely. on his window a plant was there. …have you ever met him… love potion.

+cover story: interview with It is not clear if or how this will affect the pair's divorce proceedings, which have been stalled in the courts for years.

 Brazil's Jair Bolsonaro makes top judge Sergio Moro justice minister

 Hailstorms ravage French Bordeaux vineyards